-At the moment the New York Giants have the first pick in the 2021 NFL draft, however, with live pick trading throughout the draft and even before the draft it does mean that the number one pick could end up elsewhere.
+The Jacksonville Jaguars, with a 1-15 record, have the first pick in the 2021 NFL draft, however, with live pick trading throughout the draft and even before the draft it does mean that the number one pick could end up elsewhere.

 How many picks are in the NFL draft?